Jacques Marcus Prevost

 James Marcus or Mark Prevost (born Jacques-Marc Prevost; 1736 – 1781) was a British Army officer.
 After being commissioned in Europe, he commanded troops of the British Army in North America and the West Indies, including during the French and Indian War, the North American front of the Seven Years' War.

 Prevost was recalled to service during the American Revolutionary War, when he served briefly as colonial governor of the Province of Georgia in 1778 after the British occupied Savannah, Georgia.
 He also served more than once in the West Indies and died in Jamaica of wounds suffered earlier in the war.

 Early life

 Prevost was born in 1736 in the French-speaking Republic of Geneva to a family originally from Bossy near Geneva.
 He had eight siblings, including elder brothers Augustine (born 1723) and Jacques Prevost (born 1725).
-The two elder brothers both served in the army of the King of Sardinia, who then ruled the Dutch Republic.
+The two elder brothers both served in the armies of the King of Sardinia and of the Dutch Republic.